 How long will I need to wear a compression garment?

 - The compression garment will need to be worn continuously for the first 3 weeks out of surgery.
-After 3 weeks, the garment will need to be worn most of the time though at that point it would be okay to go without the garment for several hours at a time.
+After 3 weeks, the garment will need to be worn most of the time, though at that point it would be okay to go without the garment for several hours at a time if cleared to do so by the healthcare provider.
 After 6 full weeks, the compression garment does not need to be worn.

 How long should I expect to have swelling?